About the Aviva Foundation

 Our impact:

-Across 2022, 14,519 people directly benefited from programmes supported by the Foundation.
-Our 2022 impact report highlights how the Foundation supported our partners to build the financial resilience of people in UK, develop inclusive communities and prepare for climate change.
+Across 2023, over 2,000 people directly benefited from programmes supported by the Foundation.
+Our 2023 impact report highlights how the Foundation supported our partners to build the financial resilience of those who need it the most in the UK.

 Our impact… a summary of the organisations we are currently supporting